ExtremeElectronics/AttaHell/README.md

 # AttaHell
 Bat Call Simulator for Pi-pico and a 40khz Piezo sounder

-Intended to fuse testing Bat Listining devices.
+Intended use, testing Bat Listining devices.

-Sends 325Khz sampled Bat calls to a Piezo Sounder connected between pins GPIO12 & GPIO14
+Sends 325Khz samples/second encoded Bat calls to a Piezo Sounder connected between pins GPIO12 & GPIO14
+With No other connections the bat calls will rotate through each.

-The calls (10 currently) can be selected by grounding GPIO6 GPIO7 GPIO8 & GPIO9
+The calls (10 currently) can be selected by grounding GPIO6 GPIO7 GPIO8 & GPIO9.
+Confusingly grounding a pin is seen as a 1, and the calls are numbered from 0

+        GPIO6     GPIO7     GPIO8     GPIO9
+Auto    floating  floating  floating  floating
+Call 0  Gnd       floating  floating  floating
+Call 1  floating  Gnd       floating  floating
+...
+Call 9  floating  Gnd       floating  Gnd

 Details of the Calls are in the sound/sample.c

-GPIO16 & 17 give a 40khz unmodulated drive for a piezo
+GPIO16 & 17 pins have a 40khz unmodulated drive for a piezo, ideal for testing hetrodyne receivers (heard as a tone only)

-Calls are repeted every 2-3 seconds and indicated by the onboard LED
+Calls are repeted every 3-4 seconds and transmission is indicated by the Pico's onboard LED

 Earthing GPIO10 slows down the output by 20x so the call can be heard in a human audio range.
-You will need to repleace the 40khz sounder above with a small speaker to hear this.
+If you are using a 40khz sounder, you will need to repleace with a small speaker to hear this.

-For testing Earthing GPIO6 and GPIO7 gives a good signal with a 40khz sounder.
 As this is pure square wave its louder than the modulated signals above.
 Ideal for testing hetrodyne receivers.

 # NOT TO BE USED FOR ATTRACTING BATS #
 It's illegal to simulate bat calls for attracting bats.